Trinkle23897/Fast-Poisson-Image-Editing/README.md

 EquSolver directly constructs the equations ![](https://latex.codecogs.com/svg.latex?(4-A)\vec{x}=\vec{b}) and use Jacobi method to get the solution via ![](https://latex.codecogs.com/svg.latex?{\vec{x}'=(A\vec{x}+\vec{b})/4).

 GridSolver uses the same Jacobi iteration, however, it keeps the 2D structure of the original image instead of re-labeling the pixel in the mask.
 It may take some advantage when the mask region covers all of the image, because in this case GridSolver can save 4 read instructions by directly calculating the neighborhood's coordinate.

-However, our preliminary result shows GridSolver is slower than EquSolver in general.
+If the GridSolver's parameter is carefully tuned (`--grid-x` and `--grid-y`), it can always perform better than EquSolver with different backend configuration.

 ### Gradient for PIE

+Usage: `-g {max,src,avg}`

 The [PIE paper](https://www.cs.jhu.edu/~misha/Fall07/Papers/Perez03.pdf) states some variant of gradient calculation such as Equ.
 12: using the maximum gradient to perform "mixed seamless cloning".
-We also provide such an option in our program, with `-g {max,src,avg}`:
+We also provide such an option in our program:

 - `src`: only use the gradient from source image
 - `avg`: use the average gradient of source image and target image